uk-gov-mirror/hmcts.am-docker/README.md

 - if you get "am: ERROR: Network am-network declared as external, but could not be found.
 Please create the network manually using docker network create am-network"
     > ./am init

-am UI not loading:

-- it might take few minutes for all the services to startup
-    > wait few minutes and then retry accessing am UI
-- sometimes happens that some of the back-ends (data store, definition store, user profile) cannot startup because the database liquibase lock is stuck.
-    > check on the back-end log if there's the following exception: 'liquibase.exception.LockException: Could not acquire change log lock'
-    Execute the following command on the database:
-    UPDATE DATABASECHANGELOGLOCK SET LOCKED=FALSE, LOCKGRANTED=null, LOCKEDBY=null where ID=1;
-- it's possible that some of the services cannot start or crash because of lack of availabel memory.
-This especially when starting Idam and or ElasticSearch
-    > give more memory to Docker.
-Configurable under Preferences -> Advanced

-DM Store issues:

-- "uk.gov.hmcts.dm.exception.AppConfigurationException: Cloub Blob Container does not exist"
-    > ./bin/document-management-store-create-blob-store-container.sh

 ## Variables
 Here are the important variables exposed in the compose files: